ONSdigital/dp-census-atlas/scripts/content/README.md

 When `2021-MASTER.json` is loaded, any additional content json referened in its `additional_content_jsons` array will be loaded as a side-effect.

-_NB: Without making code changes, you cannot use static loading for your new content json for local dev / netlify (as this requires both updates to content.ts etc, AND that the new content json itself is checked-in).
-You must therefore place your new content json somewhere publically available (e.g. s3) and add the full URL as `devContentJsonUrl` in order to load it locally or in Netlify._
+_NB: Without making code changes, you cannot use static loading for your new content json (as this requires both updates to content.ts etc, AND that the new content json itself is checked-in).
+You must therefore use full URLs for all values._